-Lissa Rivera is a photographer and curator based in Brooklyn, NY.
+Lissa Rivera is a photographer and curator based in New York, NY.
 Rivera received her MFA from the School of Visual Arts, where she became fascinated with the social history of photography and the evolution of identity, sexuality and gender in relationship to material culture.
-‘Beautiful Boy,’ Rivera’s latest project, takes her interest in photography’s connection with identity to a personal level, focusing on her domestic partner as muse.
+Beautiful Boy, Rivera’s latest project, takes her interest in photography’s connection with identity to a personal level, focusing on her domestic partner as muse.

-Since 2016, Rivera has curated and produced six exhibitions for the Museum of Sex, with a focus on modern and contemporary art.
+Since 2016, Rivera has curated and produced nine exhibitions, with a focus on modern and contemporary art.
 Rivera strives to include traditionally underrepresented voices regardless of formal education or exhibition history.
-Rivera's most recent curatorial effort, ‘Leonor Fini: Theatre of Desire 1930-1990,’ is the first US Museum survey dedicated to Fini.
-Rivera served as curator for ‘Canon: Juan Jose Barboza-Gubo & Andrew Mroczek;’ ‘Night Fever: New York Disco 1977–1979, The Bill Bernstein Photographs;’ co-curator of ‘Punk Lust: Raw Provocation 1971-1985;’ and ‘NSFW: Female Gaze;’ and producer of ‘Known/Unknown: Private Obsession and Hidden Desire in Outsider Art.’
+Rivera's exhibition, Leonor Fini: Theatre of Desire 1930-1990, was the first US Museum survey dedicated to Fini.
+Rivera served as curator for James Bidgood: Reveries; Mariette Pathy Allen: Rites of Passage, 1978-2006; Canon: Juan Jose Barboza-Gubo & Andrew Mroczek; Night Fever: New York Disco 1977–1979, The Bill Bernstein Photographs; co-curator of Punk Lust: Raw Provocation 1971-1985; and NSFW: Female Gaze; and producer of Known/Unknown: Private Obsession and Hidden Desire in Outsider Art.
 In 2018, Rivera was invited to be guest juror for the Field Projects gallery open call.